snooppr/snoop/README.en.md

                         Searching for several names at the same time is supported.
-Nicknames containing a space in their name are enclosed in quotation marks --verbose, -v         When searching for 'username', print detailed verbalization
+Nicknames containing a space in their name are enclosed in quotation marks --verbose, -v         When searching for 'nickname', print detailed verbalization
-  --web-base, -w        Connect to search for 'username' to the updated web_DB
+  --web-base, -w        Connect to search for 'nickname' to the updated web_DB
                         (2600+ websites).
 In demo version the function is disabled --site , -s <site_name>
                         Specify the name of the site from the database '--list-all'.
-Search for 'username' on one specified resource, it is acceptable to use the '-s' option multiple times
+Search for 'nickname' on one specified resource, it is acceptable to use the '-s' option multiple times
   --exclude , -e <country_code>